pratik668/persiAPITest/Readme.md

 - Wait till all the dependencies are loaded in the project, stable internet connection is required. <br>
 - <b>chrome driver setup:</b>
 	- A chrome driver should be downloaded for the specific chrome browser version.
 If you are using Chrome version 88, please download Chrome Driver 88.0.4324.
 Official 	            Website to download [chrome driver](https://chromedriver.chromium.org/downloads) <br>
-	- copy the downloaded chromedriver in the chromedriver folder according to project structure.
+	- copy the downloaded chromedriver in the chromedriver folder according to project structure. (also look at read.txt in chromedriver folder for more info.)